APT37/kumono/README.md

 When using the `--download-archive` option, `kumono` will create log files for each target in `{output-path}/db` to save hashes of previously downloaded files.

 *Using this option will also add the hashes of existing files from previous runs for the same target to the respective log file.*

-## Contribution

-Feel free to open an issue if you have a bug to report or want to request a feature.

-Please use proper code formatting when creating a pull request.

 <!-- link definitions -->